calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 This will generate a current climate map and a map of the climate as it is projected to be in the year 2100 given NASA's RCP8.5 "business as usual" global warming/climate change projections.

-All locations on the maps are organized and color-coded according to the Dickinson Comprehensive Climate Classification System, which is explained below in the README.
+All locations on the maps are organized and color-coded according to the Dickinson Comprehensive Climate Classification System, which is explained below in this README.

 Clicking on any location of the map will result in the climate classification being shown directly below the "Click map for classification" on the bottom right.